ksu-is/Music-Studio-Finder/projectroadmap.md

 **Music studio finder roadmap**
+- [x] create the flask website that hosts Music Studio Finder
+- [x] Add Professional studio page
+- [x] Add Home studio page
+- [x] create a list of known and unknown studios in the Atlanta area

-- [x] change buttons on locationfinder.py from food locations to zipcode zones
+- [x] pair studios based on searchable zipcodes
-- [] edit locationfinder.py to display studios rather than fast food resturants
+- [x] find .py application that can be used to search for buildings on google maps (locationfinder.py)
-- [] use the edited code from locationfinder.py and merge the widget into my flask website
+- [ ] use the edited code from locationfinder.py and merge the widget into my flask website
+- [ ] change buttons on locationfinder.py from food locations to zipcode zones
+- [ ] Find a better website design
-- [] Design the flask website to be more aesthetically pleasing
+- [ ] Design the flask website to be more aesthetically pleasing